 On this vinyl record album Merle sings Corrine Corrina, a grand old favorite made famous by another classic performer, Bob Wills.

-Up next was a newer song, heard for the first time in an album, "Every Fool Has A Rainbow", written by Merle.
+Up next is a newer song, heard for the first time in an album, "Every Fool Has A Rainbow" written by Merle.